wp-plugins/nextgen-facebook/readme.txt

 * Added bit.ly URL shortener for Twitter in the Social Sharing settings.
 * Added the 'ngfb_sharing_url' filter and standardized the CSS IDs for sharing buttons (see the Other Notes for filter usage information).
+* Added the 'Minimum URL Length to Shorten' option (default is 19 characters).

 **Pro Version Changes:**